Understanding Starts

 Online, our opponents become avatars and caricatures.
 We forget they're real people.

 Hot takes get clicks.
 Nuance doesn't.
-The incentives reward outrage over understanding.
+The incentives reward volume over thinking.

 Lost Skills

-We've forgotten how to disagree productively.
+We've forgotten how to disagree well.
 Schools don't teach it.
-Society suffers.
+Nobody practices it.
+Society pays.

-When you argue with someone in person, they stop being 'the other side' and become a human being.
+When you argue with someone standing three feet away, they stop being 'the other side' and become a person.
 Eye contact changes everything.

-Rules and time limits force you to listen.
-Scoring based on arguments, not volume.
-Civility is built into the format.
+Time limits force you to listen.
+Scoring rewards arguments, not volume.
+The rules make civility the default.

 How Debaters Change